|

 If

-the Death Journeyer dies in a hospital, hospice,
+the Death Journeyer dies in a hospital,

-or residential care facility, you have the
+hospice, or residential care facility, you

-although you may need a Permit for Burial
+death although you may need a Permit

-or Cremation, and possibly a Permit to Transport
+for Burial or Cremation, and possibly a

-the Body, with you.
-[Note:
+Permit to Transport the Body, with you.

 The Permit to Transport the Body may also

-be known by other names, such as Private Transfer
+be known by other names, such as Private

-Permit or Body Transport Permit.
-It
+Transfer Permit or Body Transport Permit.

-may not be required in your province
+It may not be required

 to date, we are only aware of such permits